Kibrael/RPG/python/combat.md

 - Disarm Block/Parry:
 - Shield Wall: resist/block AOE/directed effects
-- Superior Evasion: dodge all the things maneuvers to change position score (influence?)
+- Superior Evasion: dodge all the things
+- Extra Wound(s) need to set a max of wounds that can be stacked?
+- Apply Status (requires something like skill unlock with weapon)

+maneuvers to change position score (influence?)

 ### Armor Effects and Modifiers